reversalss/bibloapp/README.md

 <br>

-# Adding Books
+# Adding or Removing Books

-To add a book to be rented you have to login to the admin account, the studentID is 1, and the password is 'Secure' by default.
+To add or remove a book to be rented you have to login to the admin account, the studentID is 1, and the password is 'Secure' by default.

 <br>

-# Renting or Returning
+# Renting or Returning Books

 To rent or return a book you can press the corresponding button after logging in, then choosing the book which you want to rent or return